exratione/angularjs-websocket-transport/README.md

 ```
 myModule = angular.module(['ngRoute']);
 myModule.provider('httpOverWebSocket', httpOverWebSocketProvider);
+myModule.provider('httpOverWebSocketTransport', httpOverWebSocketTransportProvider);

+myModule.config([
+  'httpOverWebSocketProvider',
+  'httpOverWebSocketTransportProvider',
-myModule.config(['httpOverWebSocketProvider', function (httpOverWebSocketProvider) {
+  function (httpOverWebSocketProvider, httpOverWebSocketTransportProvider) {
-  httpOverWebSocketProvider.configure({
-    // Don't exclude any URLs.
-    exclude: [],
-    // Include URLs that match this regular expression.
-    include: [/^\/restOverWebSocket/],
+    httpOverWebSocketTransportProvider.configure({
+      transport: 'primus',
-    primus: {
+      options: {
         // Request timeout in milliseconds.
 Not the same as the various timeouts
         // associated with Primus: this is how long to wait for a response to a
         // specific request before rejecting the associated promise.
         timeout: 10000,
         // Delay in milliseconds between timeout checks.
         timeoutCheckInterval: 100,
         // Already connected primus instance.
         instance: new Primus('/', {
           // Default options for the Primus client.
         })
       }
     });

-}]);
+    httpOverWebSocketProvider.configure({
+      // Don't exclude any URLs.
+      exclude: [],
+      // Requests with URLs that match this regular expression are sent via
+      // WebSocket.
+      include: [/^\/restOverWebSocket/]
+    });
+  }
+]);

 function myService($http) {
   // ...